koor-tech/koor/design/ceph/object/zone.md

 The order in which these resources are created is not important.

-3. Once the all of the resources in #2 are started up, the operator will create a zone on the Rook Ceph cluster and the ceph-object-zone resource will be running.
+3. Once the all of the resources in #2 are started up, the operator will create a zone on the Koor cluster and the ceph-object-zone resource will be running.

 #### Notes